patchedByBatman/patchedbybatman.github.io/Electronics/Embedded Systems/Arduino/Digital IO.md

 </p>

 1. LED biasing and the use of current limiting resistors.
-2. Push buttons and the use of pull-ups or pull-downs.
+2. The use of pull-ups or pull-downs.
 3. Creating a new sketch on the Arduino IDE and configuring com-port.
 4. Basic of C and bit manipulation using bit-wise operators in C.
 5. <em>Optional</em>: IO registers and port manipulation theory.